-- Development impact fees are an important funding source, but they may add to the cost of housing and limit supply.
+Development impact fees are an important funding source, but they may add to the cost of housing and limit supply.
 Impact fees cannot make up deficits in program funding from existing residents.
-Broad based financing sources, such as taxes and bonds, can help reduce reliance on impact fees and avoid creating constraints to housing development, but are challenging to put in place. - Carlsbad's approach to impact fees could include continued application of existing impact fees as currently required by the Growth Management Program, along with new impact fees for infill development using a marginal cost approach, considering broader areas of benefit, and evaluating system-wide needs and mitigation opportunities. - As an alternative to housing caps, progress toward the city's growth and financing goals can be achieved through coordinated use of impact fees, the General Plan andzoning regulations, capital improvement programs, public facilities plans, strategic use of public funding, and continued regional coordination and infrastructure investments.
+Broad based financing sources, such as taxes, bonds, commercial development fees, transit occupancy taxes, and user fees, can help reduce

-- Regular monitoring of growth and public facilities, with associated fee updates and capital improvement planning, can also contribute to concurrency goals. - Overall solutions to funding public facilities and achieving concurrency would benefit from a toolbox approach where a variety of approaches, including developer and public funding, are strategically applied to address growth management goals.
+- reliance on impact fees and avoid creating constraints to housing development, but are challenging to put in place. - Carlsbad's approach to impact fees could include continued application of existing impact fees as currently required by the Growth Management Program, along with new impact fees for infill development using a marginal cost approach, considering broader areas of benefit, and evaluating system-wide needs and mitigation opportunities. - As an alternative to housing caps, progress toward the city's growth and financing goals can be achieved through coordinated use of impact fees, the General Plan and zoning regulations, capital improvement programs, public facilities plans, strategic use of public funding, and continued regional coordination and infrastructure investments. - Regular monitoring of growth and public facilities, with associated fee updates and capital improvement planning, can also contribute to concurrency goals. - Overall solutions to funding public facilities and achieving concurrency would benefit from a toolbox approach where a variety of approaches, including developer and public funding, are strategically applied to address growth management goals.